William Paget, 5th Baron Paget

 William Paget, 5th Baron Paget (13 September 1609 – 19 October 1678) was an English peer.

+Early life

-He was born at Beaudesert House, Staffordshire, England to William Paget, 4th Baron Paget and Lettice Knollys.
+He was born at Beaudesert House, Staffordshire, England on 13 September 1609.
+He was the son of William Paget, 4th Baron Paget and his wife, Lettice Knollys.
+Among his siblings were Hon.
+Margaret Paget (wife of Sir William Hicks, 1st Baronet), Hon.
+Anne Paget (wife of Sir Simon Harcourt and William Waller), and Hon.
+Catherine Paget (wife of Sir Anthony Irby).

+His paternal grandparents were Thomas Paget, 3rd Baron Paget, and Nazareth Newton (a daughter of Sir John Newton).
+His maternal grandparents were Sir Henry Knollys (a son of Sir Francis Knollys) and Margaret Cave (a daughter of Sir Ambrose Cave).

 Career

 He was a Parliamentarian with land in Buckinghamshire.
 At the outbreak of the English Civil War in 1641, he was made the Parliamentarian Lord Lieutenant of Buckinghamshire.
 However the following year he swapped sides to become a Royalist under King Charles I and so was dismissed from that role and replaced by Philip Wharton, 4th Baron Wharton.

-Family
+In c.
+1620, his portrait was painted by Leandro Bassano.
+In the full-length portrait, he is "wearing a grey doublet trimmed with gold brocade and with lace cuffs and ruff, his shoes with gold trim and a silk scarf tied above his left knee.
+His right hand resting on a covered table next to his hat.
+In the distance beyond the room, through a window is a view of Venice behind."

+Personal life

-On 28 June 1632 Paget married Lady Frances Rich, daughter of Henry Rich, 1st Earl of Holland and Isabel Cope.
+On 28 June 1632 Paget married Lady Frances Rich, daughter of Henry Rich, 1st Earl of Holland and his wife, Isabel Cope (a daughter of Sir Walter Cope).
 From 1637 to 1643 they lived at 43 King Street, Covent Garden.

-William and Frances had ten children:
+Together, they were the parents of ten children: